Cedric-Hj/DevOps-CICD-WebApp/Doc/Setup K8's in HomeLab.md

 # ON Worker NODE
 Run the command from the token create output above
 ```sh

 kubeadm join 192.168.0.27:6443 --token csia5g.2llnurx8li4a13qt --discovery-token-ca-cert-hash sha256:33da70046c2b6972731c6d33dc83036f3f8a50dfa51137743a4cf8f816ad899e
 ```
 If everything is running smoothly, take a snapshot of the master node while running.
 You can turn off the master's VM and turn it on again with the k8's still running by reloading from that snapshot.

+#Jenkins need access to the kubeconfig file. copy the kubeconfig file in another directory that the user jenkins can have acess and or add the creencial as a file in jekins or add the directoy of the copy of the kubeconfig file in the jenkinsfile